Straight Talk: An Interview with Melissa Fleming

 MF: I have always been drawn to nature and enjoy the physicality of working outdoors and directly with the landscape.
 For me working with the natural world is energizing as it is in a constant state of flux, adding an element of serendipity to my work.
 Long intrigued by its processes, I have come to value that nature’s more subtle and interesting beauty is often beyond the visible.
 As such, most of my work is an investigation of the transient and often unseen aspects of the natural world.
 An interdisciplinary education, including science, history, and philosophy has influenced my way of seeing.
 It has taught me to look for interconnections between and across various fields of study.
 As a result, the influences on my work are diverse and incorporate the ideas of the Sublime, Abstraction, and Fractal theory.

 In my various artist statements, I go into detail about how specific aspects of nature have influenced different bodies of work.
 I am, however, most captivated by water.
 Through my practice of art, I am continually learning about the natural world and am more and more intrigued.

 RS: It also uses printing processes from the 19th Century (palladium).
 How did you get involved with them?
 Do you see yourself continuing in this venue?
 Might you try some of the other processes?
 Which ones interest you?

 MF: I enjoy the alchemy and the physicality of 19th century processes.
 I am also attracted to the fact that many of the older processes only work with UV light, bringing nature back into the production process.
 My decision to use palladium in the creation of the photograms of Sea Change enabled me to make images outdoors directly in the ocean with the sun, entwining the medium with the ocean.
-The palladium process was a vehicle for my project and not a subject in and of itself.
 I have also worked with the cyanotype process.

 RS: Where do you see your work going in the future?